Sober Living Resources for Georgia

 Sober Livings Outside of Georgia

 For individuals who spent the majority of their active addictions living in Georgia, it is often a good idea to leave Georgia entirely.
-While Georgia contains many high-quality sober living facilities, these residences may not be the best idea for Georgia residents.
+While Georgia contains many high-quality sober living housing facilities, these residences may not be the best idea for Georgia residents.
 Given the ubiquity of substance abuse in the state of Georgia, recovery can be difficult here.
 However, it is made all the more difficult when people are constantly coming into contact with triggering situations.
-Even in a quality sober living, it can be difficult to stay sober if you’re often running into your old drug dealers or drinking buddies, or walking past your favorite bar.
+Even in a quality sober living program, it can be difficult to stay sober if you’re often running into your old drug dealers or drinking buddies, or walking past your favorite bar.
 For these reasons, addiction experts often recommend enrolling in a sober living home outside of your home state.

 California is an ideal state for addiction recovery.
 One reason behind this is that Southern California is the birthplace of structured sober livings, a unique type of sober living home that offers additional structure, support, and recovery resources.
 The area is also inherently appealing; its hospitable climate, many beaches, hiking trails, cultural bounty, and diversity make it appealing to just about anyone.
 The recovery community in Southern California is strong, with 12-step meetings like Alcoholics Anonymous and Narcotics Anonymous being held throughout the day in every one of the city’s neighborhoods.
 Southern California may have a reputation for glitz and glamour, but you may be surprised that you’re more likely to encounter a sober friend in recovery than a celebrity.